Overview

 Is monkeypox more severe than COVID-19?

-Monkeypox is a mild disease and this current outbreak has an extremely low mortality rate.
-However, it can be a threat to children and people with immunodeficiency conditions.
+Monkeypox is a mild disease, and this current outbreak has a meager mortality rate.
+However, it can threaten children and people with immunodeficiency conditions.

 Interesting facts about monkeypox

-- Vaccines that were initially used during the smallpox eradication programme also provide some protection against monkeypox.
+• Vaccines initially used during the smallpox eradication program also provide some protection against monkeypox.
 Although newer vaccines have been approved for the prevention of monkeypox

-- Monkeypox spreads in humans when they come in close contact with an infected person or animal.
-It can also be transmitted by coming in contact with material contaminated with the virus.
+• Monkeypox spreads in humans when they come in close contact with an infected person or animal.
+It can also be transmitted by contacting material contaminated with the virus.

-- Monkeypox virus is transmitted from one person to another by close contact with sores, body fluids, respiratory droplets and contaminated materials such as bedding.
+• Monkeypox virus transmits from one person to another by close contact with sores, body fluids, respiratory droplets, and infection-containing materials such as bedding.

-- An antiviral medication used to treat smallpox has also been used for the treatment of monkeypox.
+• An antiviral medication that helps to treat smallpox has also been used to treat monkeypox.

 When to Consult a Doctor

-If the recent circulating stories around the monkeypox virus have scared the wits out of you, the best way to settle your nerves is to connect with our online doctor at Your Doctors Online.
+If the recent circulating stories around the monkeypox virus have scared you, the best way to settle your nerves is to connect with our online doctor at Your Doctors Online.

 FAQs About Monkeypox Answered by Your Doctors Online Team

-Monkeypox can sometimes lead to the development of complications such as pneumonia, secondary skin infections, and eye problems.
+Monkeypox can sometimes lead to complications such as pneumonia, secondary skin infections, and eye problems.
 According to studies, between 1% to 10% of people affected with monkeypox have died.

 The disease is self-limiting in nature.
 Antivirals can help manage the symptoms in severe cases.
 Vaccines developed for smallpox have proven to be effective against monkeypox.

 It can take between 5-21 days for symptoms to initially appear, although the incubation period is 6-13 days.
-It can take 3 to 4 weeks post-infection for a person to recover completely.
+It can take 3 to 4 weeks post-infection to recover completely.

-Monkeypox is transmitted through close physical contact.
-It is passed from animal to person or person to person.
+Monkeypox transmits through close physical contact.
+It transfers from animal to person or person to person.
 The contact needs to be prolonged.
-For example, it could be contact with someone with lesions, rash, scabs or bodily fluids.
+For example, it could be contact with someone with lesions, rash, scabs, or bodily fluids.

-A recent study published in the New England Journal of Medicine indicated that 98% of the infections in various countries were reported in men who have sex with men.
+A recent study indicate 98% of the infections in various countries were in men who have sex with men.

 If you have an active rash or other symptoms, stay in a room and report to the local health department.

-Your chances of getting the virus can be reduced by avoiding close physical contact, including sexual contact, with someone exposed or infected with the monkeypox virus.
-Furthermore washing hands properly and frequently, wearing face masks and disinfecting surfaces and objects in your home can help lower the risk of transmission.
+Your chances of getting the virus can reduce by avoiding close physical contact, including sexual contact, with someone having a monkeypox virus infection.
+Furthermore, washing hands properly and frequently, wearing face masks, and disinfecting surfaces and objects in your home can help lower the risk of transmission.

 Direct contact with monkeypox rash, body fluids, and respiratory secretions from an infected person.